politikl/navim/README.md

 ### The Solution

-Search brings web browsing directly into your terminal with a clean, keyboard-driven interface inspired by vim.
+Navim brings web browsing directly into your terminal with a clean, keyboard-driven interface inspired by vim.
 No mouse needed.
 No distractions.
 No tracking.
 Just you, your query, and the information you need.

 ## Features

 ### Vim-Style Navigation
-If you know vim, you already know how to use Search.
+If you know vim, you already know how to use Navim.
 Press `i` to enter insert mode, navigate with `hjkl`, and `Esc` to return to normal mode.
 The learning curve is zero for anyone familiar with modal editing.

 ### In-Terminal Web Rendering
 Don't just see search results - actually read the web pages.
-Search converts HTML to clean, readable text rendered directly in your terminal.
+Navim converts HTML to clean, readable text rendered directly in your terminal.
 Articles, documentation, Stack Overflow answers - all readable without opening a browser.

 ### Privacy by Design
-Search uses Brave Search as its backend, which doesn't track your searches or build advertising profiles.
+Navim uses Brave Search as its backend, which doesn't track your searches or build advertising profiles.
 Combined with the fact that you're not loading JavaScript, images, or third-party trackers, your searches remain truly private.

 ### Lightweight and Fast
 Built in Rust for maximum performance.
-Search launches instantly, fetches results quickly, and uses minimal system resources.
+Navim launches instantly, fetches results quickly, and uses minimal system resources.
 No Electron, no WebKit, no bloat.

 ### Distraction-Free
 No ads.
 No suggested videos.
 No "people also searched for" rabbit holes.
 Just the information you asked for, presented cleanly in your terminal.